 - 1. Conflict occurs between two parties this could be student to student or student to adult. - 2.
 Solve it yourself by telling the other person to stop, by ignoring it or walking away. - 3.
-If the issue will not go away or you are still worried about it, talk to someone you can trust in a restorative conversation (e.g. a friend, parent, teacher or someone in your network). - 4.
-If the problem cannot be solved, or if it is a complex problem, then you need to speak to the Principal, Deputy Principal, APRIM or School Counsellor.
+If the issue will not go away or you are still worried about it, talk to someone you can trust (e.g. a friend, parent, teacher or someone in your trust network). - 4.
+An adult may need to facilitate a Restorative Conversation between you and the person you have a grievance with. - 5.
+If the problem cannot be solved, or if it is a complex problem, then you need to speak to the Principal, Deputy Principal, APRIM, School Counsellor, Wellbeing Coordinator or Pastoral Care Worker.
 A student may be accompanied by a support person of their choice.
-A written record of this conversation will be taken - 5.
+A written record of this conversation will be taken - 6.
 If needed, a meeting with all people concerned (including the student's parents) may be held and will result in a negotiated action plan.
-All parties will abide by the plan. - 6.
+All parties will abide by the plan. - 7.
 If non resolution / reconciliation is achieved, further meetings may be held.
 These may involve outside agencies.